Reverse BMI Calculator – Health & Fitness Tool

 Balanced Diet

-Focus on whole foods, fruits, vegetables, lean proteins and whole grains for sustainable weight management.
+Emphasize whole foods, fruits and vegetables, lean proteins and whole grains for long-term weight loss.

-Aim for at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous activity weekly.
+Take for at least 150 minutes of moderate-intensity aerobic physical activity or 75 minutes of vigorous physical activity weekly.

 Health Monitoring